 For example, Native American wedding baskets, such as Navajo Made Wedding Baskets or Ceremonial Baskets, are meant to serve as maps to help guide couples.
 They include different colored coils that represent everything from birth to marriage to the darkness that people encounter when they stray away from their family bonds.

 There are also wedding bands that some Native American couples will exchange on their wedding days.
 The Native American Navajo Made Sterling Stamped Wedding Bands are an example of this.
 They are sterling silver bands that have Navajo rug patterns stamped into the silver.

 Additionally, there are very ornate wedding bonnets that are made for some wedding ceremonies.
 The Native American Made Wedding Bonnet includes about 30 white feathers and is sewn onto a skull cap that includes a single honor feather in the back.
 It also has a browband and beaded rosettes that are made by hand.

 There are even carvings used in some Native American cultures that are made to honor those celebrating a wedding.
 A Native American Hopi Carved Bride captures what a Hopi bride looks like on her wedding day.
 The bride is shown with her hair down and wrapped to illustrate that she’s no longer considered a maiden.
 She also has a reed mat in her hands that is used to carry and store her wedding robes which also will be used to dress her body upon her death.

-Handmade Native American wedding vases are works of art as much as they are precious keepsakes, which is why Kachina House is proud to display these in-house.
+Handmade Native American wedding vases are works of art as much as they are precious keepsakes, which is why Kachina House is proud to display this in-house.